 "Tower, this is Blacksheep Three.
 Ready for takeoff."
 All three aircraft had to be in position on the runway. ready to roll, in order to make our plan work.

 Tower responded, "Blacksheep Flight is Cleared to Taxi into position on the runway.
 Contact departure control on UHF frequency 235.7 after takeoff.
 You are cleared for takeoff."

 We taxied onto the runway into parade formation.
 I gave a thumbs up to my wingmen.
 They returned the thumbs up.
 I called the tower, "Cancel our IFR flight plan.
 We will be departing Special VFR."

 Tower came back, "Understand you are canceling your IFR flight plan?"
 There was a pause of about a minute.
 "I cannot clear you for a Special VFR departure."

 I answered back, "Understand we are cleared for a Special VFR departure."
 I judo chopped my arm down as I added power and commenced the takeoff roll.
-Dave and Paul were tucked in tight parade.
+Dennis and Paul were tucked in tight parade.
 We were off on an unauthorized division takeoff into weather below VFR minimums.